libvips/libvips/doc/uhdr.md

 ```
 $ vips uhdr2scRGB ultra-hdr.jpg x.v
+$ vipsheader x.v
+x.v: 3840x2160 float, 3 bands, scrgb, uhdrload
 $ vips max x.v
 15.210938
 ```

 If you save an scRGB image as JPEG, it will be automatically written as UltraJPEG.
-Any associated gainmap is thrown away and basic tonemapping performed to make a new gainmap.
+Any associated gainmap is thrown away and basic tonemapping performed to make a new gainmap for SDR display.

 Full HDR processing with scRGB is simple, but potentially slower than the separate gainmap path, and will not preserve any user tone map.